Eden Park

 Water Features and Historic Structures

 Water features are prominent in Eden Park.
 Mirror Lake features a decorative fountain that creates a peaceful soundtrack to your visit, while the Twin Lakes area - ingeniously converted from an old quarry - offers a picturesque setting.
-These lakes attract local ducks and geese, making them perfect spots for wildlife watching.
-There's also a picturesque bridge crossing one of the ponds that's popular for photos.
+These lakes attract local ducks and geese, making them popular spots for wildlife watching.

 History buffs will appreciate the park's architectural spots, including the Water Tower designed by renowned architect Samuel Hannaford and the Spring House Gazebo that overlooks Mirror Lake.
-The gazebo has become something of a local landmark for special occasions - you'll often see couples in wedding attire or teens dressed for prom posing for photos here.
+Built in 1904, the gazebo is considered the oldest surviving structure in any Cincinnati park - a distinction that earned it a spot in the logo of the Cincinnati Park Board.
+It's also a popular backdrop for special occasions, with couples in wedding attire and prom groups regularly posing for photos here.
+On the more colorful side, local legend holds that the gazebo is haunted by the ghost of Imogene Remus.

 Art and Memorials

 Art is displayed throughout Eden Park.
 Various sculptures and monuments dot the landscape, giving you something interesting to discover around many turns.
-The Presidential Grove offers a unique living memorial with trees planted to honor U.S. presidents.
-The oldest among them is an oak planted in 1882 for George Washington - a living piece of history still growing today.
+Among the more dramatic works is Skybound, a 30-foot brushed stainless steel sculpture by artist Barton Rubenstein that's hard to miss as you walk the grounds.
+The Presidential Grove offers a unique living memorial with trees planted to honor U.S. presidents - the oldest among them is an oak planted in 1882 for George Washington, a living piece of history still growing today.

 The park's plant life creates its own seasonal art gallery.
 The magnificent Ginkgo Trees transform into bright yellow beacons each fall, while beautiful cherry blossoms bring delicate pink clouds each spring.
 It's no wonder photographers return all year long to capture these natural displays.